 At a local level, the UK Board is responsible for remuneration policy and governance of all matters relating to remuneration within TBUK.
 The UK Remuneration Guidelines provide a local interpretation of core elements of the Policy with respect to fixed salaries and TOAs.
-Remuneration was a specific agenda item for discussion at board a total of 7 times in 2022.
+Remuneration was a specific agenda item for discussion at board a total of 7 times in 2023.

-The total overall increase in TBUK's combined salaries is determined each year by the HR Director, CFO and CEO, who have the necessary skills to exercise the appropriate judgement with regards to remuneration policy and practices.
+The total overall increase in TBUK's combined salaries is recommended each year by the HR Director, CFO and CEO, who have the necessary skills to exercise the appropriate judgement with regards to remuneration policy and practices, and approved by TBUK Board.
 Remuneration of locally defined roles, CEO, CMC and Local directors, is approved according to the RACI responsibilities outlined in the Policy.